How does air conditioning work?

 This process gradually adjusts the air in your room to the desired temperature.
-A thermostat inside the Split system air conditioner monitors the temperature increasing or decreasing the output to maintain the desired setting.
+A thermostat inside the unit monitors the temperature increasing or decreasing the output to maintain the desired setting.

 The cooling pipes in the indoor unit which are used to reduce the temperature of the air have a coolant (or refrigerant) circulating through them.
 This coolant moves along the pipes in the indoor unit and down to the outdoor unit via a small pipe.